Redlands Mall: Redevelopment, State Street Village

-Delays
+Delays and Sale, Again

-City reports in early 2025 revealed Village Partners Inc. had defaulted on its business loans and the Redlands Mall property was scheduled for public auction, postponing the development.
-A statement was released by Village Partners Inc. stating they are reevaluating their timeline for construction and working with its lender, Hankey Capital LLC to avoid the foreclosure sale.
+County filings in early 2025 revealed Village Partners Inc. had defaulted on its business loans and the Redlands Mall property was scheduled for public auction, postponing the development.
+When local media reported the defaults, Village Partner inc, released a statement stating they are reevaluating their timeline for construction and working with its lender, Hankey Capital LLC to avoid the foreclosure sale.
 Village Partners Inc. requested postponement of the auction multiple times up until May 1st, 2025.
 By May 6th, 2025, Hankey Capital withdrew the foreclosure sale and canceled the auction per public records.
-Per filed title records, the loan was restructured and Village Partners LLC was allowed to keep ownership of the mall site with new loan conditions, although the State Street Village development remains uncertain as Village Partners Inc. was granted five years by Hankey Capital to break ground.
+Per filed title records, the loan was restructured and Village Partners was allowed to keep ownership of the mall site with new loan conditions, although the State Street Village development had remained uncertain as Village Partners was granted five years by Hankey Capital to break ground.
 Village Partners Inc. spokesperson last commented in February 2025 stating minor refinements were being made to State Street Village but emphasized that "the overall vision would remain intact and that updates would be shared publicly in the coming months".